TheEdward162/dotfiles/nvidia/README.md

 	ModulePath "/usr/lib/xorg/modules"
 EndSection
 ```
 so that all the entries starting with `/opt/nvidia` start with your `$PREFIX` instead.
+Also remove lines `ModulePath "/opt/nvidia/lib32"` and `ModulePath "/opt/nvidia/lib32/vdpau"` if you aren't installing/using 32bit libraries.

 You also need to prepare your `xinitrc` somewhere and change the `run.sh` script to point to them.
 Specifically the lines:
 ```